 Reeving diagram for the main hoist line are shown.
 The number of parts of line used will depend on the load to be lifted.
-Refer to the maximum load chart located on the pedestal in each operator control stands for the required reeving.
+Refer to the maximum load chart for the required reeving.
 Hoisting and lowering speeds will be reduced as the number of parts of line increase.